- Why are SAP’s new acquisitions forecasted without analyzing how SAP’s previous acquisitions fared?

 In analyzing many articles from major IT media that cover SAP’s acquisitions, one thing that is nearly never done is to analyze the previous history of acquisitions.
 Once the vendor is acquired, its financials are subsumed into the overall SAP revenues, and it becomes challenging to check how the vendor grew or did not grow post-acquisition.

-In this way, SAP and those that promote the acquisition are never questioned on the accuracy of their projections.
+In this way, SAP and those that promote the acquisition are never questioned on their projections’ accuracy.
 SAP does not take out advertisements that say…

 “we completely failed in XYZ acquisition,”

 …and the IT analysts and IT media entities typically just move on to the next topic.